AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

   given Object Instance or Object, if the Observe request was called on such higher-level path).

-  This behaviour can be modified using the following available attributes:
+  This behavior can be modified using the following available attributes:

   - **Minimum Period** (``pmin``) - if set to a non-zero value, notifications will never be sent more often than once every ``pmin`` seconds.